Emotional Support Animal Laws Delaware: Know Your Rights

 ESA owners in Delaware can ensure their rights as assistance animal owners in housing by understanding and utilizing the protections provided under the Fair Housing Act.
 They should have proper documentation from a licensed mental health professional to prove the need for an assistance animal.

-It’s important to know that landlords in Delaware are not allowed to charge extra fees or deposits for ESAs, as they are not considered pets.
+In Delaware, landlords cannot charge extra fees or deposits for ESAs, as they are not considered pets.
+It is important to know.
 In cases of discrimination or denial of rights, ESA owners can file a complaint with the Delaware Human Relations Commission.

 Transportation Rights For Emotional Support Animals In Delaware